-In fact I was sitting, quite alone, within the bowels of a large cargo aircraft, surrounded by stacks of large crates and an assortment of other packages.
-With the exception of my own seat there were no seats of any kind to be seen, and most of the fittings and fixtures, such as overhead luggage racks and clusters of toilets that take up room in a passenger aircraft, were also missing.
-The result was what seemed to be a single, cavernous space, a flying warehouse, and it was stacked with machinery, equipment and crates containing all kinds of cargo.
-There were refrigerators, electric generators, television sets and Heaven knows what else packed onto that airplane.
+In fact I was sitting, quite alone, within the bowels of a large cargo aircraft and was surrounded by an assortment of large crates and smaller packages, in some cases with the contents partly exposed for security reasons.
+With the exception of my own seat there were no seats of any kind to be seen and most of the fittings and fixtures, such as overhead luggage racks and clusters of toilets, that take up room in a passenger aircraft were also missing.
+The result was what seemed to be a single, cavernous space, a flying warehouse, and I could see that the packages contained manufactured goods such as machinery, refrigerators, electric generators, television sets and Heaven knows what else.
 It was rather like sitting in an airborne British Home Store that had been plucked from a city trading estate somewhere.